FDSN/miniSEED3-TechnicalEvaluation/README.md

 * **Stage 2**: Technical evaluation of these requirements.
 * **Stage 3**: Technical discussion targeting selection of the best solution.

-**The goal of stage 2 is to evaluate the technical feasibility of the requirements agreed on in stage 1.
-Multiple possible solutions for some requirements are expected and will be sorted out in stage 3.**
+**The goal of stage 2 is to evaluate the technical feasibility of the requirements agreed on in stage 1 and vote on which requirement are feasible and will be included in the new format.
+Multiple possible technical solutions for some requirements are expected and will be sorted out in stage 3.**

 References to discussions and so far produced documents: